 - Carbonation of an Alcoholic Drink – Carbonated drinks will reduce the level of absorption.
 If you consumed champagne or consumed a hard liquor drink with added soda, the level of alcohol absorption will change and it would be once again hard to calculate the level of absorption without knowing.

-- Many medications will affect the level of absorption.
+- Medications will affect the level of absorption.
 For example, even taking such common medication as aspirin might change the level of alcohol absorption and even elimination and will make the calculation of impairment much more difficult.

 - Medical conditions will often affect the rate of absorption and elimination.
 For example, stomach conditions and conditions related to gastrointestinal illnesses (such as GERD) might have a huge impact on the level of absorption and elimination and will make the calculation of impairment very difficult.
 Additionally, GERD will cause alcohol to be expelled back into the esophagus, which will influence the breathalyzer machine, giving you a falsely high BAC reading.